SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 * And you can check the Source data for the Stop Shape to see what data was returned.
 ![StopShapeSourceData.png](img/StopShapeSourceData.png)
 * Can Solace support mid-Process requests?
 Yes, it can!

+## Conclusion
+### What did you learn?
+We now have a native way for Boomi Atom Processes to communicate with external services in the middle of process execution by using what you learned in this codelab:

+1. How to configure and deploy the Solace Connector using the Request Operation.
+1. How to use that to request data/processing from an external service Positive
+: This service could reside as another Process on the same Boomi Atom, another Booomi Atom in the same DC, another Boomi Atom half way around the world.
+The only requirement is that is can connect to the Solace Event Mesh.
+1. How to use Solace Try-Me to test successful operation of the new Solace Connector Operation.